 Adventure Women's - Jess Simson 5:21:38 (2013), Adventure Men's Angus Watson 5:31:50 (2014)

 Average time (Across all options): Women's 7:55:37, Men's 7:18:12, overall 7:29:07.
 Average expected finish time - 3:30pm, earliest finish expected 1pm.

 First competitor expected through 2nd transition (St James homstead finish area) 12pm - average 1:30pm

 As with the Ground Effect "James" Pony Express, competitors should be of reasonable fitness and competence.

 All race options are open to individuals and teams.

-Race start at 8:30am (breifing at 8:15am).
+Race start at 8am (breifing at 7:45am on the beach - be ready to start immediately after the briefing!).
 Competitors are encouraged to camp onsite at Lake Tennyson – there will be strict DoC rules in place.

 Competitors can expect very hot conditions – be prepared and stay adequately hydrated.
 There will be marshal stations at various points but this is remote country so all competitors will need to be self-sufficient and should carry enough food/liquid for a whole day – all rivers & creeks should be ok to drink from directly.

 The 1.5 km swim leg and 7 km kayak stage are both in Lake Tennyson – IT WILL BE COLD so full body suits are compulsory for all swimmers.
 As part of the Didymo control ALL individual competitors MUST change and dry off completely in the transition zone before starting their MTB stage.

 After completing transition formalities competitors will start the 64 km Mountainbike leg.
 This follows the same course as The Ground Effect "James" Pony Express all the way to the 2nd transition zone at St James homestead.